HOW TO PLAN A HIKING WEDDING

 The first thing we’re going to do is figure out what kind of environment sings to you: do you want forests, do you want mountains, desert, lakes… Once we know that, we’ll start drawing up a customized location list of places we think you might enjoy.

-Here’s just a handful of general areas we LOVE for a hiking wedding:
+Here’s just a couple of areas we LOVE for a hiking wedding:

 - The Moab desert in Utah.